Imjin War: Artillery

-There were very few instances of Koreans employing artillery in the field, with largely ineffective results; artillery was mainly used in siege action and for defending castles.
-Some irregular Korean units with government-supplied weapons fired explosive shells from mortars, but this occurred only in isolated instances.
+Korean mainly used artillery in siege action and for defending castles.
+In a few instances, some irregular Korean units with government-supplied weapons fired explosive shells from mortars.
 The Koreans also made use of hwacha, two-wheeled carts carrying hole-filled boards fitted to carry either 100 steel-tipped rockets or 200 singijeon (rocket arrows) to be fired all at once.
 They were especially effective against dense formations of troops.

-The Chinese were more active in employing field artillery than the Koreans.
 According to Turnbull, Chinese field artillery and siege cannon were the finest in the region.
-Chinese artillery was made from cast iron, and were divided into several types, the most important being the "great general cannon", large breech-loading cannon atop two-wheeled carts, shooting iron balls weighing about 10 kilograms, and the folang zhi, also breech-loading.
-Also employed by the Chinese was the hu dun pao ("crouching tiger cannon") bombard, which was noted for being decisive in retaking Pyongyang.
+Chinese artillery was made from cast iron, and were divided into several types, the most important being the "great general cannon", large breech-loading cannon atop two-wheeled carts, shooting iron balls weighing about 10 kilograms, and the folang zhi, which was also breech-loading.
+The Chinese also employed the hu dun pao bombard, which was noted for being decisive in retaking Pyongyang.

 The Japanese employed field artillery only where strategically advantageous in both siege and field warfare situations, often using captured pieces where available.